 We may share your personal data with the parties set out below for the purposes set out above.

-· Where relevant to a course, data will be shared with external consultants and training providers who are delivering training on our behalf.
+• Where relevant to a course, data will be shared with external consultants, training providers and/or remote exam software providers who are delivering training or hosting remote examinations on our behalf.

 o Company Accountants;